Business Memo Format And Samples

 These are the recipients whom you do not directly address in the ‘To' section but to whom you send a copy of the memo for the sake of information.

-All memos must invariably include the date of writing the memo.
+All memos are required to invariably include the date of writing the memo.
 Indian companies usually follow the day-month-year format.

 The subject line gives the recipients a quick idea about the content of the memo.
-It should be brief and precise.
+It is required to be brief and precise.
 For example – Subject: Training session for employees of the SEO department

 This section states the message of the memo in a single or two-three short paragraphs.
-The message body should first state the purpose of writing the memo.
-It should then move on to elaborate the message.
+The message body is required to first state the purpose of writing the memo.
+It is required to then move on to elaborate the message.
 If the content of this section is long, you may also want to include a brief summary of the message.
-The message should conclude with a clear call to action, i.e., what action the recipients are expected to take.
+The message is required to conclude with a clear call to action, i.e., what action the recipients are expected to take.

 Some memos like those related to research, presentation and results may require additional data in the form of an attachment to substantiate the main message of the memo.